Roadmap

 - digital support in place for early-adopter pharmacies across parts of England, which means people can get RSV and pertussis vaccinations, and for the first time, infant-flu vaccinations for 2-3 year-olds

-- vaccination providers now have access to a service (Manage Your Appointment) that helps them manage millions of vaccination appointment slots across thousands of locations, as part of the Vaccinations National Booking Service
+- vaccination providers, and for the first time GPs, now have access to a service (Manage Your Appointments) that helps them manage millions of vaccination appointment slots across thousands of locations, as part of the Vaccinations National Booking Service

 Up next